A mompreneur's guide to business basics

 5. Prioritize time for family

 Juggling a job, child care responsibilities and your side income can be a tricky task.
 Experts suggest giving yourself downtime with the kids so you don’t forget to enjoy being a mom while you work on pursuing your passion.
-A recent study of working moms showed that 39% of them work a “second shift” on their business after they’ve put the kids to bed.5 They said this habit lets them use their time wisely and still enjoy being a parent first.
+A study of working moms showed that 39% of them work a “second shift” on their business after they’ve put the kids to bed.5 They said this habit lets them use their time wisely and still enjoy being a parent first.

 6. Make time for you